Paros is Greece’s Latest ‘It’ Island. It’s Also Great with Kids.

 — ALYKI —

 If the summer holidays you envisage look more like days in quiet langour, consider Alyki.
-A 20-minute drive from Parikia, this unadulterated little village is designed for families.
-Starting from the village beach, a tamarisk-tree shaded playground is located directly behind where the seaside promenade starts.
-Stop by Sophie’s for a crisp, custard-filled bougatsa before kicking-back on a bench while watching the kids on the swings.
+A 20-minute drive from Parikia, this unadulterated little village ticks all the right boxes for families.
+Anchoring the village beach is a tree-shaded playground located directly behind where the seaside promenade starts.
+It quickly became customary for us to whisk away a custard-filled bougatsa from Sophie’s to enjoy on a playground bench as the kids scampered and socialised.

-The promenade (pedestrian-only in the evening) offers a complete selection of eateries that will take you from breakfast to seafood taverna dinner (To Mouragio and To Balcony tou Aki are our favourites), and sweets.
-No energy even for restaurant dining?
-Swing by Fusilli&Mandilli for takeaway packets of Italian vegetarian (e.g. eggplant lasagne) to heat-up in your home oven in 15 minutes.
-It’s always easier to feed the kids at home.
+The promenade (pedestrian-only in the evening) offers a complete selection of eateries, taking you from breakfast to seafood taverna dinner (To Mouragio and To Balcony tou Aki served our best meals).
+No energy for restaurant dining?
+Swing by Fusilli&Mandilli for takeaway packets of Italian vegetarian (e.g. eggplant lasagne) to heat-up in your Airbnb oven in 15 minutes.
+A restaurant you can take home is always easier after long days on the beach.

 • Alyki Promenade in Paros